-Russian serviceman killed, three injured in Syria blast
+Russian serviceman killed, three injured in north Syria blast

 An improvised explosive device killed one Russian soldier and wounded three more on patrol in northern Syria, Russian news agencies reported Wednesday, citing the defence ministry.